Power Quality Problems in Power Distribution System

 Current unbalance is determined in the same manner as voltage unbalance, except that current measurements are used.
 See Figure 12.

-determine current unbalance
+power quality problem: how to determine current unbalance

 Figure 12.
 Current unbalance is determined in the same manner as voltage unbalance, except that current measurements are used.